 Sue qualified in 1983 and became the first physiotherapist at the Gillingham DSC when the prosthetic services came into the NHS in 1989.
 She was a founder member of BACPAR and worked in acute amputee care and at the DSC.
 Her career later moved more into leadership in an acute hospital setting but she has kept close links with the DSC, its physiotherapy staff and the amputee rehabilitation specialty.

 Sue retired from her management role in in 2017 and is currently volunteering with Citizens Advice.

 Hayley graduated from Sheffield Hallam University in 2013.
 During her time at university she was very involved in disability sports and helped to run sitting volleyball events around the country and other events in Sheffield to encourage young people with disabilities to get involved in sports.
 Her biggest achievement was working as an official at the London 2012 Paralympic Games for sitting volleyball.
-Since qualifying as a physio Hayley has completed her rotations in the community and acute settings.
-In January 2016 she moved to Hull for a static post on a vascular surgery ward and acts as a link between the amputees on the ward and the limb centre.
+Hayley worked in the vascular and amputee department in Hull for nearly two years before starting her PhD in amputee rehabilitation at Hull York Medical School in 2018.